tkhyn/djinga/README.rst

 Unobtrusive jinja2 integration in Django

-Compatible with django 1.7+ (including 1.9) and relevant python versions (2.7 to 3.5).
-Not tested anymore against previous django versions, but might still work.
+Tested with django 1.8+ and relevant python versions (2.7 to 3.5).
+If you're using an older django version, please use djinga v1.X.

 If you like ``djinga`` and are looking for a way to thank me and/or encourage future development, you can send a few mBTC at this Bitcoin address: